15 Apr 18

 The rules of Biathle are laid down by the UIPM which is the International Federation for Modern Pentathlon.
 For a summary and overview see the 'Introduction to Biathle'below.....

-This event is the first of the North West Biathle 2017 series, the other three events consist of South Lakes Carnforth on 21st May 2017, Sale Water Park on 24th June 2017 plus a final event at Edge Hill on 3rd September 2017.
+This event is the first of the North West Biathle 2018 series, the other three events consist of South Lakes Carnforth on 15th July 2018, York Sports Village on 2nd September 2018 (hosted by Yorkshire Biathle Club) plus a final event at Lytham St Annes YMCA pool on 30th September 2018.

-All competitors must be current members of the Pentathlon GB or 'First Steps'
+All competitors must be current members of the Pentathlon GB or hold a valid 'Day Membership'

 Under 18's will need parental consent, at registration prior to the race, parents will be expected to sign the consent form.